TonyDeAlmeida/Start-here-java/Data management/Publish-Consume data in PubSub mode/readme.md

 Use the PubSubPublisher class.

 #Consuming data
 Use the PubSubConsumer class.
-It yiou start it after runnig the PubSubPublisher class, you will notice that the messages are notdelivered when running it (messages are lost).
+It you start it after running the PubSubPublisher class, you will notice that the messages are not delivered when running it (messages are lost).
 Start the PubSubPublisher : your messages are delivered.